 Your son or daughter will not have to pay anything towards their Apprenticeship with NowSkill, the costs are covered either by a) the government or by b) their employer.
 We will handle that side of things, so the good news is, on completion of their Apprenticeship there will be no student debt to repay.

 IT SPECIALIST TRAINING FROM GEEKY TRAINERS

-We have a great IT technical training team who will work alongside your son or daughter to ensure they get the most out of their IT Apprenticeship –we have Vendor Approved and / or Certified Trainers who have many years of experience within the IT industry, which means our IT Apprentices receive the latest engaging training.
+We have a great IT technical training team who will work alongside your son or daughter to ensure they get the most out of their IT Apprenticeships –we have Vendor Approved and / or Certified Trainers who have many years of experience within the IT industry, which means our IT Apprentices receive the latest engaging training.

 SAFEGUARDING FOR ALL OUR APPRENTICES

-As parents or carers, you’re going to be concerned about safeguarding and that we look after your son or daughter whilst they’re on their IT Apprenticeship with us.
+As parents or carers, you’re going to be concerned about safeguarding and that we look after your son or daughter whilst they’re on their IT Apprenticeships with us.
 Before we make arrangements for your son or daughter to attend an interview you can be sure that we’ve already been there and checked out the premises, the employer and the role.
 Employers can’t just phone up NowSkills and we send young people along for interview – we must have been there first.